austinmama/vsrx/old/examples.md

 {:tip: .tip}
 {:download: .download}

-# Use Case Example
-The following is a sample use case with configuration commands.

-## Allowing SSH and Ping to a Public Subnet
+# Step by Step: Allowing SSH and Pinging to a Public Subnet
-In the following use case, it is assumed that this is a high-availability deployment of the Juniper vSRX, with a single Public vlan and subnet.
 This guide will show how to configure the vSRX with a new interface, zone, and address-book.
 As the default action for all traffic is to drop, this guide will show how to set up traffic flows that allow all traffic within the new zone, all traffic from the new zone to the internet, and allow only ssh and ping from the internet to one subnet on the new vlan.

 In this example, the following values are used.
 ```